-The Board of Directors, which currently comprises seven Directors, is responsible for corporate strategy, annual, interim and quarterly results, succession planning, internal control and risk management, major acquisitions, disposals and capital transactions, and other significant operational and financial matters of the Company.
-Major corporate matters that are specifically delegated by the Board to the management include the preparation of annual, interim and quarterly financial statements for the Board's approval before public reporting, execution of business strategies and initiatives adopted by the Board, implementation of adequate systems of internal controls and risk management procedures, and compliance with relevant statutory requirements and rules and regulations.
+The Board of Directors, which currently comprises seven Directors, is responsible for corporate strategy, annual and interim results, succession planning, internal control and risk management, major acquisitions, disposals and capital transactions, and other significant operational and financial matters of the Company.
+Major corporate matters that are specifically delegated by the Board to the management include the preparation of annual and interim financial statements for the Board's approval before public reporting, execution of business strategies and initiatives adopted by the Board, implementation of adequate systems of internal controls and risk management procedures, and compliance with relevant statutory requirements and rules and regulations.